awm66/ai-case-study/README.md

 * What are the other major companies in this field? *Blend and ZestFinance are two other FinTech companies that advertise rapid loan approval utilizing artifical intelligence.*

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics? *As a publicly traded company, core metrics will be relevant to shareholders.
-For FY2023, reported metrics via Upstart's investor's relations include revenue, transaction volume, conversion rate, income, net income, earnings per share, and EBITDA.
+For FY2023, reported metrics via Upstart's investor's relations page include revenue, transaction volume, conversion rate, income, net income, earnings per share, and EBITDA.
 At year end, Upstart reported 39% reduction in revenue, 59% decrease in loan originations, 4.4% decrease in conversion rate, income loss of $257 million, net income loss of $240 million, EPS loss of $2.87, and EBITDA loss of $17.2 million.
 As listed, Upstart's performance has declined in 2023.*

 ## Recommendations